Buhari celebrates Lawan at 61 – The Sun Nigeria

 At 61, the President believes the Senate President’s rich experience as an administrator, educator and lawmaker will go a long way in shaping policies that will directly impact on the livelihood of Nigerians, while commending his responsive and inclusive leadership style.

-He prayed that Lawan will continued to be guided to provide strong leadership and be granted a longer life and good health.
+He prayed that the almighty God will continue to guide Lawan to provide strong leadership, and grant him longer life and good health.

 Leave a Reply